Luba art: Bow stands

-Wooden or iron bow stands may have begun as practical objects, but they are also potent reminders of Mbidi Kiluwe, the culture hero who was a masterful hunter and blacksmith.
+Wooden or iron bow stands may have begun as practical objects, but they are also potent reminders of Mbidi Kiluwe, a culture hero who was a masterful hunter and blacksmith.
 Like other Luba regalia, bow stands were deployed in secret rituals and rarely publicly displayed.
 They were guarded in a special building by female dignitaries who provided prayers and sacrifices to them.
 Otherwise they were kept beside the bed of the ruler to inform his dreams and protect him from mystical and human adversaries.
 Iron bow stands make anthropomorphic references through hourglass-shaped torsos reminiscent of lukasa memory boards.
 Wooden bow stands are often adorned with full female figures referring to founders of royal lineages or Bevidye.
 Finally the metal shaft of bow stands convey the king's strength, and when planted in the ground, they testify to his origins and power.